thinkinglabs/thinkinglabs.github.io/_posts/2022-02-22-on-the-evilness-of-feature-branching-but-compliance.md

    But, what about traceability?
 How do we prove changes have been authored in pairs?

+   The easiest option is to use Git's [`Co-authored-by`](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) facility.
+It allows recording as many co-authors as there are collaborators in the pair or ensemble.
+Adding co-authors in every commit can become cumbersome.
+[Someone on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7325792858500751361?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7325792858500751361%2C7326252666941005826%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287326252666941005826%2Curn%3Ali%3Aactivity%3A7325792858500751361%29) pointed me to [git-mob](https://github.com/rkotze/git-mob) to solve that.

+   But, for some regulations, this could not be enough as the co-authors are not verified.
+In that case ...

    > If you mean two-eyes type compliance, I've done this where Alice and Bob are pairing by e.g. Bob signs the commit from Alice's machine (where she is logged in via SSO).
 The company issues the PGP keys and associates them with the user's account.
 This was at a Big German Bank.
    >
    > -- Daniel Terhorst-North ([@tastapod](https://twitter.com/tastapod)), [Jul 15, 2021](https://twitter.com/tastapod/status/1415593667008634882)